BorisPerc/legacy-geoip-databases/README.md

 Device Compatibility: It natively supports common industrial protocols like Modbus RTU/TCP, OPC UA, MQTT, and Siemens S7 (which covers a massive range of devices and almost all modern inverters).

-## INTEGRATE GEOIP LEGACY IN YOUR WEBSCADA TO PROTECT YOUR HOME OR BUSINESS PLACE
+## INTEGRATE GEOIP LEGACY IN YOUR WEBSCADA TO PROTECT YOUR HOME OR BUSINESS PLACE OR RANCH OR WEEKEND HOUSE
 FOR AI I SUGGEST TO TRY THIS DEEPSEEK MODELS AND FOR SCADA SERVER I SUGGEST TO USE ORANGEPI6 AS IS BETTER THAN RASPBERRYPI BUT IF YOU HAVE RANCH OR HOME/BUSINESS PLACE FOR SOLAR PANEL MOVEMENTS I SUGGEST RASPBERRYPI AS IT CONSUME MUCH LESS ELECTRICITY COMPARE TO ORANGEPI6 AND FOR SOLARASSISTANT I SUGGEST RASPBERRYPI4/5 BUT ORANGEPI3 WILL DO PERFECT JOB:

 AI Models for Smart Home & SCADA Control